lucianpls/QB3/README.md

  - Tertiary encoding
 Separate the quad in two byes.
 At least one of the bytes is all 0 or all 1 bits.
 All encodings are shorter than the 16 bits necessary otherwise.
 We encode the state of each byte using two prefix bits.
 0b00 is a byte with all 0s, 0b11 is a byte with all 1s, 0b01 is any byte value > 127 and 0b10 is any byte value <= 127.
-Given that at least one of the two bytes is all 0s or all 1s, there are only 10 valid prefix combinations.
+Given that one of the two bytes is all 0s or all 1s, there are 10 valid prefix combinations.
 These are further encoded into codewords using abbreviated binary.

 |Prefix |Codeword|Rotated|
 |----|---:|---:|